BA23-Robotic-Fleet-Management/ros2-node-manager/README.md

 ### Node manager server

 The node manager server lives on each robot and controls nodes via systemd unit files.
+An [example unit file](./misc/free-fleet-server.service) can be found in [misc](./misc) All unit files should be stored in `~/.local/share/systemd/user/`.
+If you want your unit file to be found by the `list-nodes` command, then you also have to enable the systemd unit with `systemctl --user enable UNIT_NAME`.
+This will install the systemd unit in the target `ros2-node-manager`.

 Start server: